Hello, I’m Elizabeth Bryer, the author of >>a book<< or >>two<< (more on this latest one soon) and the translator of >>a few of them<<.

 about me

-The novels I’ve translated from Spanish include Aleksandra Lun’s The Palimpsests, awarded a PEN/Heim Translation fund grant from PEN America in 2017; Claudia Salazar Jiménez’s Americas Prize–winning Blood of the Dawn; and José Luis de Juan’s Napoleon’s Beekeeper.
-My most recent translation is María José Ferrada’s extraordinary How to Order the Universe, published by Tin House Books in February 2021.
+The novels I’ve most recently translated from Spanish are Eduardo Sangarcía’s The Trial of Anna Thalberg, for which I won the 2025 NSW Premier’s Translation Prize, and María José Ferrada’s companion novellas How to Order the Universe and How to Turn Into a Bird.
+Others include Aleksandra Lun’s The Palimpsests, awarded a PEN/Heim Translation fund grant from PEN America in 2017; Claudia Salazar Jiménez’s Americas Prize–winning Blood of the Dawn; and José Luis de Juan’s Napoleon’s Beekeeper.

 I divide my time between Birraranga/Melbourne on unceded sovereign Wurundjeri land, where I pay the rent, and Arequipa, Peru.
 You can say hi over at ekbryer@gmail.com.